 The grants are awarded by the relevant Council Committee given the delegated powers by the Council or alternatively by the full Council.
 Council reports need to be prepared for the Councillors to assess the applications and visit the sites if possible.
-As a result, there is a time requirement of a number of weeks from the submission of the application to the confirmation of a grant award.
-All grants of over \$100,000 currently have to be approved by full Council.
+Allocation of funds are undertaken quarterly each July-June financial year, starting in October.
+As a result, there will possibly be a delay from the submission of the application to the confirmation of a grant award from the Committee or Council.
+All grants of \$150,000 or over currently have to be approved by full Council.